-For starters, let’s make it clear that was a water (liquid) fast, meaning I only avoided consuming foods.
+For starters, let’s make it clear that what I did was a water (liquid) fast, meaning I only avoided consuming foods.
 I still consumed water, tea (of the green variety for me), and coffee (one cup per day).
-Water is the most important during a fasting period.
-It is extremely important to stay hydrated while fasting.
+Water is very important during a fasting period.
+You want to stay hydrated while fasting.
 I had one or two cups of green tea during the fast, primarily for appetite suppression purposes.
 I also had one cup of coffee each morning during the fast.
 Going without food would be enough of a challenge.
 I didn’t want to throw in dealing with the effects of caffeine withdrawal as well.
 The one substance I definitely avoided during the fast was alcohol, meaning no beer, whine, whiskey, or other spirits.
 Part of the purpose of the fast was to cleanse the body, and drinking would have inhibited the process.

 I started the fast on a Monday evening after dinner.
 On Tuesday, I did my normal routine which involved a cardio workout to start the day.
 Since I had already done 24-hour fasts, not eating on Tuesday was pretty easy.
 It wasn’t until Tuesday evening that things started to get a little weird.